Amazon Simple Storage Service controls

 Parameters: None

-This control checks whether Amazon S3 buckets provide user permissions via ACLs.
-The control fails if ACLs are configured for managing user access on S3 buckets.
+This control checks whether an Amazon S3 general purpose bucket provides user permissions with an access control list (ACL).
+The control fails if an ACL is configured for managing user access on the bucket.

 ACLs are legacy access control mechanisms that predate IAM.
-Instead of ACLs, we recommend using IAM policies or S3 bucket policies to more easily manage access to your S3 buckets.
+Instead of ACLs, we recommend using S3 bucket policies or AWS Identity and Access Management (IAM) policies to manage access to your S3 buckets.

 Remediation